 PharmaCare does not automatically cover compounds intended to replace products unavailable due to a manufacturer shortage.
 When notified of a shortage, PharmaCare will first verify the shortage and expected duration of the shortage with the manufacturer.

-Compounding fees must be added to the ingredient costs, and the combined amount entered in the Drug Cost field of PharmaNet.
+Compounding fees must be added to the ingredient costs, and the combined amount entered in the Drug Cost field in PharmaNet.
 Do not include the compounding fee in the Dispensing Fee field.

-Important: The table below establishes maximum fees for both benefit compounds and for compounds approved via the Special Authority process that would otherwise be a non-benefit.
-The inclusion of a fee for a particular type of compound in the schedule below, therefore, does not necessarily confer benefit status.
+The table below lists maximum fees for both benefit compounds and compounds approved by Special Authority that would otherwise be a non-benefit.
+The inclusion of a fee for a particular type of compound, therefore, does not necessarily mean benefit status.

 Oral solutions | $20.00 |